raspberrypilearning/sorting-hat-lesson/lesson-1/lesson.md

 1. Next, students should load the graphical environment by typing `startx`.
 Once the desktop has loaded, students should be directed to load LXTerminal by double-clicking on the desktop icon.
 Once loaded, they should type `sudo idle3 &` to load the Python 3 programming environment IDLE3 as the superuser, so that they can access the GPIO pins with their code.

-    *Note that this series of lessons uses Python 3.
-If students run IDLE then their code may not run.*
+   *Note that this series of lessons uses IDLE3 for Python 3.
+If students run IDLE for Python 2 then their code may not run.*

    Explain to students that **IDLE3** is an application or environment that allows you to write a simple program using the programming language Python.
 It allows you to write, edit and run code.

 1. Ask students to click on **File** and **New Window** to open a blank text editor window.
 They should be directed to then click on **File** and **Save As**.
 They should save their file as `sorting-hat.py`.